platformsh/platformsh-docs/reference/platform-app-yaml.md

 > more often than not in our example we simply call a redis service "redis" a
 > mysql one "mysql" etc..

-Example of valid options are:
+*Example*

+    relationships:
--   database: "mysql:mysql"
+        database: "mysql:mysql"
--   database2: "mysql2:mysql"
+        database2: "mysql2:mysql"
--   cache: "arediscache:redis"
+        cache: "arediscache:redis"
--   search: "searchengine:solr"
+        search: "searchengine:solr"

 > **Note**
 > You should see the [`services.yaml` documentation](reference/services-yaml.md)
 > for a full list of currently supported service types and service endpoints.

-#### Example

-    relationships:
-        database: "mysql:mysql"
-        solr: "solr:solr"
-        redis: "redis:redis"

 ### Web

 The `web` defines how the application is exposed to the web (in HTTP).
 Here we tell the web application how to serve content.
 From the front-controller script to a non-static requests to an index.php file on the root.
 We support any directory structure so the static file can be in a sub directory, and the index.php file can be further down.

+#### Locations

+The ``locations`` key allows you to provide specific parameters for different URL prefixes.

+*Example*

+    web:
+        locations:
+            "/":
+                ...
+            "/sites/default/files":
+                ...

 It has a few sub-keys which are:

--   **document_root**: The path relative to the root of the application that is exposed on the web.
+* **document_root**: The path relative to the root of the application that is exposed on the web.
 Typically `/public` or `/web`.
--   **passthru**: The URL that is used in case of a file could not be found (either static or php).
+* **passthru**: The URL that is used in case of a file could not be found (either static or php).
 This would typically be your applications front controller, often `/index.php` or `/app.php`.
--   **index_files**: If you want to use a static file (for example `index.html`) to serve your application.
+* **index_files**: If you want to use a static file (for example `index.html`) to serve your application.
 This key expects a collection.
 NB: In order for this to work, the static file(s) should be included in your whitelist.
 For example, to use a file named `index.html` as an index file, your whitelist should include an element that matches the filename, like `- \.html$`.
--   **blacklist**: A list of files which should never be executed.
+* **blacklist**: A list of files which should never be executed.
 Has no effect on static files.
--   **whitelist**: A list of static files (as regular expressions) that may be served.
+* **whitelist**: A list of static files (as regular expressions) that may be served.
 Dynamic files (eg: PHP files) will be treated as static files and have their source code served, but they will not be executed.
--   **expires**: The number of seconds whitelisted (static) content should be cached by the browser.
+* **expires**: The number of seconds whitelisted (static) content should be cached by the browser.
 This enables the cache-control and expires headers for static content.
 The `expires` directive and resulting headers are left out entirely if this isn't set.